stealth/harddns/README.md

 If you have any (legacy) pinned certificates inside `/etc/harddns/pinned`, you should remove them. *harddns* is now using the CA bundle of your system.
+It's strongly discouraged to use pinned certificates, as DoH endpoint certificates change often.

 Only place PEM files inside the `pinned` subdir if you know what you are doing.